xystudio889/pyplus/README.md

 >Now code is not modify,so the source code maybe is messy.

+> This library must use python version>=3.10 and it cannot install after 3.14.Recommed 3.12.

 For the expansion of python content, it covers science, debugging and other fields.

 ---